hmlongco/Factory/README.md

 }
 ```

-This is a powerful concept that let's us reach deep into a chain of dependencies and alter the behavior of a system as needed.
+This is a powerful concept that lets us reach deep into a chain of dependencies and alter the behavior of a system as needed.

 But Factory has a few more tricks up it's sleeve.